 In addition, the option counterparties or their respective affiliates may modify their hedge positions by entering into or unwinding various derivatives with respect to our common stock and/or purchasing or selling our Class A common stock or other securities of ours in secondary market transactions following the pricing of the 2025 Notes on June 2, 2020 and prior to the maturity of the 2025 Notes.
 They are likely to do so on each exercise date for the capped call transactions, which are expected to occur during each 30 trading day period beginning on the 31st scheduled trading day prior to the maturity date of the 2025 Notes, or following any termination of any portion of the capped call transactions in connection with any repurchase, redemption or early conversion of the 2025 Notes.
-This activity could also cause or prevent an increase or decrease in the price of our Class A common stock or the 2025 Notes.
-The potential effect, if any, of these transactions on the price of our Class A common stock or the 2025 Notes will depend in part on market conditions and cannot be ascertained at this time.
+This activity could also cause or prevent an increase or decrease in the price of our Class A common stock or the 2025 Notes will depend in part on market conditions and cannot be ascertained at this time.
 Any of these activities could adversely affect the value of our Class A common stock.